Reewr/promise-phantom/docs/webpage.md

 ### page.evaluateAsync(fn, num, args) ⇒ <code>Promise()</code>
 [evaulateAsync](http://phantomjs.org/api/webpage/method/evaluate-async.html)

-Evaulates a given function in the context of the webpage without blocking the current execution (Phantom process - not Node).
+Evaluates a given function in the context of the webpage without blocking the current execution (Phantom process - not Node).
 Unlike `evaluate`, this function cannot take any arguments and will not return any values.